ddev/ddev/docs/users/cli-usage.md

 ```

 <h4>Non-interactive usage</h4>
 If you want to use import-db without answering prompts, you can use the `--src` flag to provide the path to the import asset.
 If you are importing an archive, and wish to specify the path within the archive to extract, you can use the `--extract-path` flag in conjunction with the `--src` flag.
+Example:

+`ddev import-db --src=/tmp/mydb.sql.gz`

 ### Importing static file assets
-The `ddev import-files` command is provided for importing the static file assets for a site, such as uploaded images and documents.
+The `ddev import-files` command is provided for importing the static file assets for a project, such as uploaded images and documents.
 Running this command will provide a prompt for you to specify the location of your asset import.
-The assets will then be imported to the default public upload directory of the platform for the site.
-For Drupal sites, this is the "sites/default/files" directory.
-For WordPress sites, this is the "wp-content/uploads" directory.
+The assets will then be imported to the default public upload directory of the platform for the project.
+For Drupal projects, this is the "sites/default/files" directory.
+For WordPress projects, this is the "wp-content/uploads" directory.

 ```
 ➜  ddev import-files